mdda/cryptic-crossword-reasoning-verifier/README.md

 # cryptic-crossword-reasoning-verifier

-This repo is a copy of the relevant code for the paper XXX.
+This repo is a copy of the relevant code for the paper:

+"A Reasoning-Based Approach to Cryptic Crossword Clue Solving" - Andrews & Witteveen (2025)
+  + Accepted at ICML 2025 (==Forty-second International Conference on Machine Learning).

 Code Quick-start :